Grandmaster (Marvel Comics): Film

-The Grandmaster briefly appears in Planet Hulk.
+The Grandmaster makes a cameo appearance in Planet Hulk.

 Marvel Cinematic Universe

 The Grandmaster appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Jeff Goldblum.
-This version is the ruler of the planet Sakaar.
-Unlike his appearance in the comics, he does not have blue skin; instead having a silvery blue stripe running down the center of his lower lip and chin similar to one sported by the MCU version of the Collector.
-According to Thor: Ragnarok director Taika Waititi, the character's skin was not made blue overall to not detract from Goldblum's personality by concealing his appearance and because Goldblum had already played a blue-colored character in the film Earth Girls Are Easy.
+This version is the ruler of the planet Sakaar who, unlike his appearance in the comics, does not have blue skin.
+Instead he possesses a silvery blue stripe on his chin similar to that of the Collector.
+According to Thor: Ragnarok director Taika Waititi, this decision was made to avoid detracting from Goldblum's personality by concealing his appearance and because Goldblum had already played a blue alien in the film Earth Girls Are Easy.